 This is a huge reason why you might want a UAE VPN when living or traveling to Dubai or elsewhere, and while rules change frequently, it's been known for UAE residents to have to use a VPN to even access voice chat on video games.

 Paying for a VPN and using free VoIP services usually ends up costing much less than spending money on the monopolized telephone networks.
-For those who are short on money, a cheap VPN like Surfshark – less than $2 a month – is a great way of saving cash and staying in contact with loved ones.
+For those who are short on money, a cheap service like Surfshark – less than $2.50 a month – is a great way of saving cash and staying in contact with loved ones.

 KEEP MESSAGING PRIVATE